sajya/server/README.md

 <a href="https://packagist.org/packages/sajya/server"><img src="https://img.shields.io/packagist/dt/sajya/server.svg" alt="Total Downloads"></a>
 </p>

 ## Introduction

-Sajya is an open-source project that aims to quickly implement the JSON-RPC 2.0 server specification for Laravel.
+Sajya is an open-source project that makes it easy to implement the JSON-RPC 2.0 server specification for Laravel.
+With Sajya, you can quickly and easily set up a JSON-RPC server that supports all of the features of the JSON-RPC 2.0 specification, including validation of parameters, support for batch and notification requests, and more.

-#### Some features:
+#### Key features:

-- Quick and straightforward route adding
+- Easy-to-use routes: Sajya allows you to quickly and easily define routes and binding for your JSON-RPC server.
-- Validation of parameters and custom messages
+- Validation of parameters: Sajya automatically validates incoming requests to ensure they meet your specifications.
+You can also customize the error messages that are returned if the validation fails.
-- Support batch requests
+- Support for batch and notification requests: Sajya supports both batch requests, where multiple requests are combined into a single HTTP request, and notification requests, where the server does not generate a response.
-- Support notification requests
+- Well-documented code and examples, to help you get started quickly and easily.

 ## Official Documentation

-Documentation for Sajya can be found on its [website](https://sajya.github.io/).
+You can find the complete documentation for Sajya on its [website](https://sajya.github.io/).
+The documentation includes detailed instructions on how to install and use Sajya, as well as a reference guide for all of its features.

 ### Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+To learn about the latest updates and changes to Sajya, please see the [CHANGELOG](CHANGELOG.md).
+The changelog includes a list of all the changes made to Sajya in each release, along with the corresponding version number.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+We welcome contributions to Sajya.
+If you are interested in contributing, please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to get started.
+Contributions can include bug fixes, new features, and improvements to the documentation.

 ## Maintainers

 Sajya is developed and maintained by [Alexandr Chernyaev](https://github.com/tabuna).
+Alexandr is the main author and maintainer of Sajya, and is responsible for coordinating the development and release of new versions.

 ## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+Sajya is released under the MIT License.
+Please see the [License File](LICENSE.md) for more information.
+The MIT License is a permissive license that allows you to use and modify Sajya for any purpose, as long as you include the original copyright and license notice in your copies.